Ranking the best Batman games

 Platforms: Xbox 360, Xbox One, Xbox Series X/S, PS3, PS4, PS5, WiiU, PC

 Batman: Arkham Asylum had the element of surprise.
-Almost 10 years ago in August 2009, Rocksteady’s magnum opus appeared on store shelves, a game of incredible ambition and scope from a relatively new studio that had never tried anything like this before.
-What Rocksteady delivered is still widely considered as one of the best games ever made, a cohesive reinvention of the hallmarks of the ‘superhero game’ that has since paved the way for many similarly revolutionary titles that have drawn inspiration from its systems.
+In August 2009, Rocksteady’s magnum opus appeared on store shelves, a game of incredible ambition from a relatively new studio that had never tried anything like this before.
+What Rocksteady delivered is still widely considered one of the best superhero games ever made, a cohesive reinvention of the genre's hallmarks that has since paved the way for many similarly revolutionary titles that have drawn inspiration from its systems.

-As they say, less is more - and by focusing the game within the decrepit confines of Arkham Asylum, Rocksteady created an atmosphere you could truly lose yourself to.
-Instead of letting Batman easily prey on whatever cannon fodder he fancies, perched from skyscrapers in a seamless open-world, Asylum captured the fear and claustrophobia of being locked in with your worst enemies running riot, making each encounter count.
-It also encouraged exploration, what with the Riddler challenges asking you to catalogue comic artefacts, unravelling curious lore about lesser known villains.
+As they say, less is more - and by focusing the game within the decrepit confines of Arkham Asylum, Rocksteady created an atmosphere you could truly lose yourself.
+Instead of letting Batman easily prey on whatever cannon fodder he fancies, Asylum captured the fear and claustrophobia of being locked in with your worst enemies running riot, making each encounter count.
+It also encouraged exploration, what with the Riddler challenges asking you to catalog comic artifacts, unraveling curious lore about lesser-known villains.

 Freelance writer